owm111/hackneyed-x11-cursors/README.md

 * [ComixCursors README](http://www.filewatcher.com/d/Debian/all/x11/comixcursors-lefthanded-opaque_0.7.2-3_all.deb.2350708.html "I blame Google for not finding this sooner")

-On XFCE
+On Xfce
 -------
-XFCE (at least on Fedora) doesn't fully load a custom cursor theme at login unless it's set as the "default" theme.
+Xfce (at least on Fedora) doesn't fully load a custom cursor theme at login unless it's set as the "default" theme.
 There is a fix that works most of the time:

 ```
 [Icon Theme]